 In the restored Royal Garrison Artillery Barracks, discover the fascinating history of the castle through an interactive exhibition and see what life as a garrison soldier was really like.
 There is even a First World War Guardhouse and cells still in the style of the period so that you can get a real sense of where soldiers would have been imprisoned.

 Children will love the descent through the castle tunnels to the big guns and magazine at Half Moon Battery or for the full experience, take one of the regular guided tours with the friendly and knowledgeable staff.
 You might even experience a war time raid!
 Castle tour also available.

 The castle also boasts an exciting interactive exhibition where you can experience the sights and sounds of battle and relive an enemy attack on a Second World War observation post.
-On top of this, there is the fascinating collection of wartime cartoons by George Butterworth, which appeared in newspapers throughout the Second World War.
+You can also see the fascinating collection of wartime cartoons by George Butterworth, which appeared in newspapers throughout the Second World War.

 Once you have explored the many displays and exhibits, take some time to enjoy the extensive grounds and the spectacular sea views.
-Or you can relax in the tearoom or courtyard seating area and enjoy one of the famous homity pies, made to a genuine Second World War recipe, or a traditional cream tea.
+Or you can relax in the tearoom or outside in the courtyard and enjoy one of the famous homity pies, made to a genuine Second World War recipe, or a traditional cream tea.